 The course will be developed by the organizers/tutors and supported by special guests from different fields: Curators, Artists, Gallery owner, Art Dealer, Fundraiser, Press Office Manager, Project Manager, Exhibitions Coordinator.

 WHO IS IT AIMED AT

-The program is designed for students who, engaging with art and contemporary culture, wish to take up the challenge of contemporary curating as an artistic, social and critical commitment.
-They should be interested in cultural and artistic assets, aiming to develop their professional practice in this area.
+The program is designed for students who are engaged with art and contemporary culture and wish to take up the challenge of contemporary curating, interested in cultural and artistic assets, aiming to develop their professional practice in this area.